 - Moorland areas during bird breeding season (31st March to 31st July, even if using public rights of way through)

+the county council for that area.
 If the answer is yes, you should consider looking into another location that is less vulnerable.
 If your event (or any part of it) is to take place on a designated SSSI you will probably require consent from Natural England which can take 4 months to receive.
 See Natural England’s guidance.
 You will not be able to submit a consent request without a signature from the landowner.

 Does use of this location create access issues?